-Here are five steps to organizing your work in order to commence and sail through a project cycle with as little spinning of the wheels as possible.
+Here are 5 steps to organizing your work so you can sail through a project cycle with as little spinning of the wheels as possible.
 (A tip of the hat to Dave Allen’s GTD, too.)

 Identify all the work items that are part of your project.
 This includes emails, open tasks in your project management tool, scribbled notes, you name it.
 Next, organize all these pieces and prioritize them as tasks that are part of your project.
 If you’re stuck on the prioritizing part, ask yourself the following questions:

 - Which one has the most immediate hard deadline?